 - Dealer markets, or over-the-counter markets, consist of a network of banks and investment dealers.
 Market makers post bid-and-ask-quotations via electronic platforms, with the investment dealer typically acting as a principal.
 This provides liquidity to the system - Almost all bonds and debentures are sold through dealer markets - Dealer markets are also called unlisted markets - The OTC derivatives market is dominated by large international financial institutions.
-One of the attractive features is that they can be custom designed - Alternative trading systems (ATSs) are electronic marketplaces that provide automated matching and execution of trades in both the equity and fixed-income markets
+One of the attractive features is that they can be custom designed - In Ontario, trades in unlisted securities must be reported through the web-based system of the Canadian Unlisted Board - Alternative trading systems (ATSs) are electronic marketplaces that provide automated matching and execution of trades in both the equity and fixed-income markets.
+ATSs and traditional exchanges are subject to regulatory filings